Short Sleepers: Why Don’t They Need Sleep?

 Imagine a world where you hardly ever went to sleep.
-You’d get a heck of a lot done, but we’d probably be out of a job, so we don’t like to think about it too much.
-For most people that would result in severe sleep deprivation, but for others it’s a reality.
-They are the short sleepers, a term which is defined as people who can function normally with less than a ‘normal’ amount of sleep or rest for his/her age group without known adverse effects.
-But how many of us are affected by this?
-And why?
+For short sleepers, this is their reality.
+For most people, it would result in severe sleep deprivation, but for others, it’s nothing out of the ordinary.
+These individuals are short sleepers, a term which defines people who can function with less than a ‘normal’ amount of sleep or rest for his or her age group without known adverse effects.

-To date, only a handful of small studies have looked at short sleepers as these type of people are rare.
-They are unlikely to go to sleep clinics as they are not aware that they have a disorder.
+To date, only a handful of small studies have looked at short sleepers.
+Those who are short sleepers are unlikely to go to sleep clinics as they are not aware that they have a disorder.

 Among people who sleep the same amount, there are dramatic inter-individual differences in their susceptibility to the effects of sleep loss.

-Dinges said: ‘Over the years we have studied hundreds of healthy adults, men and women, up to the age of 50.
-We studied up to this age because we know that when you get in to your late 50s, 60s and 70s, you are less able to sleep for long periods, so sleep is often shorter, unless you have a chronic illness.
+Prof. Dinges said: “Over the years we have studied hundreds of healthy adults, men and women, up to the age of 50.
+We studied up to this age because we know that when you get into your late 50s, 60s and 70s, you are less able to sleep for long periods, so sleep is often shorter, unless you have a chronic illness.

-Studies have shown that if you don’t have enough sleep and you are not a short sleeper you can put on weight rapidly and you are more likely to get diabetes and cardiovascular disease.
+Studies have shown that if you don’t have enough sleep and you are not a short sleeper you can put on weight and are more likely to suffer from diabetes and cardiovascular disease.

-Dinges explained: ‘This a phenomenon that many people experience.
+Prof. Dinges explained: “This a phenomenon that many people experience.
 They stay up at night craving something to eat but they don’t go and eat something healthy, such as fish.
-They go out and eat high fat food.
+They go out and eat high-fat food.
 So, we know there is biology here that people are not entirely aware of.

-‘We know that when we look at the economic databases (in the US) and we ask them ‘what do people trade for sleep?’, the answer is always the same.
-It’s not leisure activity, its actually paid work time.
+“We know that when we look at the economic databases (in the US) and we ask them ‘what do people trade for sleep?’, the answer is always the same.
+It’s not a leisure activity, it’s actually paid work time.